MattJones-Cloudticity/policies/source/sections/13-disaster_recovery_policy.md

 ### 13.5.1 Notification and Activation Phase

 This phase addresses the initial actions taken to detect and assess damage inflicted by a disruption to Cloudticity.
-Based on the assessment of the event, sometimes according to the Cloudticity Incident Response Policy, the Contingency Plan may be activated by either the CTO or Senior AWS Engineer.
+Based on the assessment of the event, sometimes according to the Cloudticity Incident Response Policy, this Disaster Recovery Plan may be activated by either the CTO or Senior AWS Engineer.

 The notification sequence is listed below:

 * The first responder is to notify the CTO.
 All known information must be relayed to the CTO.
 * The CTO or Director of Technology is to contact the Web Services Team and inform them of the event.
-The CTO is to to begin assessment procedures.
+The CTO is to begin assessment procedures.
 * The CTO is to notify team members and direct them to complete the assessment procedures outlined below to determine the extent of damage and estimated recovery time.
 If damage assessment cannot be performed locally because of unsafe conditions, the CTO is to following the steps below.
   * Damage Assessment Procedures: The CTO and Senior AWS Engineer are to logically assess damage, gain insight into whether the infrastructure is salvageable, and begin to formulate a plan for recovery.
   * Alternate Assessment Procedures: Upon notification from the CTO, the Director of Technology is to follow the procedures for damage assessment with combined Ops and Web Services Teams.